 menuitems.
 This is especially important when elements aren’t used in their intended way.
 This provides a way for a screen reader to understand that a

 divthat looks like a button behaves like one, too.

 Aria states provide more context about the current characteristics of a dom element to a screen reader to convey that a

 - Favor higher contrast

 Text and information that is conveyed visually should have high color contrast.
 This will ensure that users with vision disabilities, users with poor eyesight, or users on a mobile phone in the sun can understand the information.
 Using patterns in addition to colors will also ensure that users with colorblindness are able to understand information presented with graphics.

 altattributes on images, transcripts for videos, tablular data in addition to a bar chart, or even just explaining a graphic in a surrounding paragraph.
 The purpose is to provide the context and information to screen readers.
 As an added benefit, alternative text increases the searchability of the content being presented to a user.

 Static testing is nice, but doesn’t replace manual testing.
 Static tests can only look at the current state of the DOM, and are missing context to make determinations about usability.
 There are some checks that can be very effectively analyzed by a static tool, though.
 Here are the tools that we recommend adding to your accessibility test suite for static testing.

-- The tota11y bookmarklet created by the Kahn Academy.
+- The tota11y accessibility visualization toolkit created by the Kahn Academy.